-- The Board shall, in consultation with competent authorities, including the ECB, determine the minimum requirement for own funds and eligible liabilities, as referred to in paragraph 2, subject to write down and conversion powers, that institutions and parent undertakings referred to in paragraph 1 of Article [...]7 shall be required to maintain. - 1a.National resolution authorities shall, in consultation with competent authorities, determine the minimum requirement of own funds and eligible liabilities, as referred to in paragraph 2, subject to write down and conversion powers, that institutions referred to in paragraph 1 of Article 7a shall be required to maintain.
-In this regards the procedure foreseen in paragraph 2 of Article 7a will apply. - 2.
-The minimum requirement shall be expressed as ratio of the amount own funds and eligible liabilities compared to the total liabilities and own funds, excluding liabilities arising from derivatives, and covered bonds as defined in Article 52(4) of Directive 2009/65/EC issued by specialized institutions which according to national law are not allowed to receive deposits, of the institutions and parent undertakings referred to in Article 2.
+- 1a.
+When drafting resolution plans in accordance with Article 7a, national resolution authorities shall, in cooperation with competent authorities, determine the minimum requirement of own funds and eligible liabilities, as referred to in paragraph 2, subject to write down and conversion powers, that institutions referred to in paragraph 1 of Article 7a shall be required to maintain.
+In this regards the procedure established in paragraph 2 of Article 7a will apply. - 1b.
+In order to ensure effective and consistent application of this Article, the Board shall issue the guidance and address instructions to national resolution authorities relating to specific individual entities or groups. - 2.
+The minimum requirement shall be expressed as ratio of the amount own funds and eligible liabilities compared to the total liabilities and own funds, excluding liabilities arising from derivatives, and covered bonds as defined in Article 52(4) of Directive 2009/65/EC issued by specialized institutions which according to national law are not allowed to receive deposits, of the institutions and parent undertakings referred to in Article 2

 2a.
-The minimum requirement referred to in paragraph 2 shall not exceed the amounts of own funds and eligible liabilities sufficient to ensure that , if the bail-in tool were to be applied, the losses of the institution and parent undertaking referred to in Article 2 as well as of the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking could be absorbed and the Common Equity Tier 1 ratio of all those entities could be restored to a level necessary to enable I...lthem to continue to comply with the conditions for authorisation and to carry on the activities for which I...lthev are authorised under Regulation (EU) No 575/2013 or equivalent legislation and to sustain sufficient market confidence in the institution and parent undertaking referred to in Article 2 and the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking under Regulation (EU) No 575/2013 or equivalent legislation and to sustain sufficient market confidence in the institution and parent undertaking referred to in Article 2 and the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking.
+The minimum requirement referred to in paragraph 2 shall not exceed the amounts of own funds and eligible liabilities sufficient to ensure that, if the bail-in tool were to be applied, the losses of the institution and parent undertaking referred to in Article 2 as well as of the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking could be absorbed and the Common Equity Tier 1 ratio of all those entities could be restored to a level necessary to enable them to continue to comply with the conditions for authorisation and to carry on the activities for which they are authorised under Regulation (EU) No 575/2013 or equivalent legislation and to sustain sufficient market confidence in the institution and parent undertaking referred to in Article 2 and the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking.

-In cases where the resolution plan anticipates that certain classes of eligible liabilities might be excluded from bail-in under Article 24 (5), or that certain classes of eligible liabilities might be transferred to a recipient in full under a partial transfer, the minimum requirement referred to in paragraph 2 shall not exceed the amount of own funds and eligible liabilities necessary to ensure that the institution and parent undertaking referred to in Article 2 has sufficient other eligible liabilities to ensure that losses of the institution and the parent undertaking referred to in Article 2 as well as of the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking could be absorbed and the Common Equity Tier 1 ratio of all those entities could be restored to a level necessary to enable I...lthem to continue to comply with the conditions for authorisation and to carry on the activities for which it is they are authorised under Regulation (EU) No 575/2013or equivalent legislation.
+In cases where the resolution plan anticipates that certain classes of eligible liabilities might be excluded from bail-in under Article 24 (5), or that certain classes of eligible liabilities might be transferred to a recipient in full under a partial transfer, the minimum requirement referred to in paragraph 2 shall not exceed the amount of own funds and eligible liabilities necessary to ensure that the institution and parent undertaking referred to in Article 2 has sufficient other eligible liabilities to ensure that losses of the institution and the parent undertaking referred to in Article 2 as well as of the ultimate parent undertaking of said institution and any institution or financial institution included in the consolidated accounts of said ultimate parent undertaking could be absorbed and the Common Equity Tier 1 ratio of all those entities could be restored to a level necessary to enable them to continue to comply with the conditions for authorisation and to carry on the activities for which it is they are authorised under Regulation (EU) No 575/2013 or equivalent legislation.

-The minimum requirement referred to in paragraph 2 shall not be inferior to the total amount of any own funds [...]requirements and buffer requirements under Regulation No. 575/2013 and Directive No. 2013/36/EU.
+The minimum requirement referred to in paragraph 2 shall not be inferior to the total amount of any own funds requirements and buffer requirements under Regulation No. 575/2013 and Directive No. 2013/36/EU.